kentcdodds/bookshelf/README.md

 npm run setup --silent
 ```

-This may take a few minutes. **It will ask you for your email.** This is
-optional and just automatically adds your email to the links in the project to
-make filling out some forms easier.
-If you get any errors, please read through
+If you get any errors, please read through them and see if you can find out what
-them and see if you can find out what the problem is.
-If you can't work it out
+the problem is.
+If you can't work it out on your own then please [file an
-on your own then please [file an issue][issue] and provide _all_ the output from
+issue][issue] and provide _all_ the output from the commands you ran (even if
-the commands you ran (even if it's a lot).
+it's a lot).

 ## Running the app